0

 Professional services

-The risk is client data, mailbox compromise, invoice fraud and reputational damage.
-MFA and mailbox monitoring matter here because email is where a lot of client trust lives.
+For accountants, solicitors and insolvency practices, the risk is client data, mailbox compromise, invoice fraud and reputational damage.
+MFA and mailbox monitoring matter because email is where much of the client trust lives.

 Manufacturing